-Poland kills sacred cow of EU legal primacy
+Poland questions EU legal primacy in court ruling

 EU laws are meant to be either directly effective and enforceable in member states (so-called 'regulations'), or transposed into national legislation ('directives').

-For its part, the EU Commission said that Thursday's ruling "raises serious concerns in relation to the primacy of EU law and the authority" of the ECJ.
+The EU Commission said that Thursday's ruling "raises serious concerns in relation to the primacy of EU law and the authority" of the ECJ.

 The commission, in a statement, "reaffirmed" the founding principles of the EU's legal order: EU law has primacy over national law, including constitutional provisions, and all rulings by the EU's top court are binding on all member states' authorities, including national courts, it said.